-The goal of the Northland Foundation Thrive Initiative is to increase the capacity of community-based organizations that serve young children and their families and create a strong infant and early childhood mental health continuum of care from prevention to intervention in the communities of Duluth, Proctor, and Hermantown as well as the surrounding rural region.
-Key strategies to accomplish this goal are as follows.
+The goal of the Northland Foundation Thrive Initiative is to increase the capacity of community-based organizations that serve young children and their families and create a strong infant and early childhood mental health continuum of care, from prevention to intervention, in the communities of Duluth, Proctor, and Hermantown as well as the surrounding rural region.
+Key strategies to are as follows.

-Thrive was created by the Northland Foundation and the five other Minnesota Initiative Foundations in response to Greater Minnesota communities calling for voiced a need for stronger resources in support of early childhood mental health – the social and emotional well-being of infants, toddlers, preschoolers, and their families – and to help families to better access those resources.
+Thrive was created by the Northland Foundation and the five other Minnesota Initiative Foundations in response to Greater Minnesota communities calling for stronger resources in support of early childhood mental health and help for families to better access those resources.
 A pilot site was established in each of the six Minnesota Initiative Foundation regions, with Duluth-Proctor-Hermantown launched in January 2007 as the northeastern Minnesota site.
 Over the three-year pilot phase, the Northland Foundation provided technical assistance and support to guide the Duluth-Proctor-Hermantown Thrive Action Team through an organizing process to identify needs and opportunities, engage in dialogue, map local resources, create a vision, and develop a strategic action plan.